 - V1 is the supply voltage per phase.

-With auto transformer starting, if a tapping of the transformer ratio x is used, then the voltage per phase across the motor is xV1.
-Therefore, at the starting, the motor current is given by the equation.
+With auto transformer starting, if tapping of the transformer ratio x is used, then the voltage per phase across the motor is xV1.
+Therefore, at the starting, the motor current is given by the equation:

-The above equation (5) and the equation (8) shows that with an auto transformer, the starting current I’stl from the main supply and the starting torque are reduced to the x2 times to the corresponding values with the direct online starting.
+Here equation (5) and equation (8) show that with an autotransformer, the starting current I’stl from the main supply and the starting torque is reduced to the x2 times to the corresponding values with the direct online starting.